 For your first drone, I recommend purchasing extra propellers and a crash kit, to allow for quick repairs after the inevitable crash.

 Please be mindful of where and when you fly your drone.
-Check the Civil Aviation Safety Authority website for the latest rules and laws: https://www.casa.gov.au/aircraft/landing-page/flying-drones-australia
+The laws vary from country to county.
+If you live in Australia, then you may like to view the Australian Civil Aviation Safety Authority website for the latest rules and laws: https://www.casa.gov.au/aircraft/landing-page/flying-drones-australia

 Drones can be a great hobby to improve your own spatial awareness, and to teach your children and yourself perseverance.